-The Lake Vegetation Index (LVI) score for Lake Bradford was 74, placing the lake's vegetative community in the Healthy category.
+The Lake Vegetation Index (LVI) score for Lake Bradford was 63, placing the lake's vegetative community in the Healthy category.

-Twenty plant species were found during the survey.
-The native species, pond cypress (Taxodium ascendens), and maidencane (Panicum hemitomon), were the most dominant species.
-Other species include swamp titi (Cyrilla racemiflora), and buttonbush (Cephalanthus occidentalis).
+Twenty-seven plant species were found during the survey.
+The native species pond cypress (Taxodium ascendens) and maidencane (Panicum hemitomon) were the most dominant species.
+Other species include red maple (Acer rubrum) and buttonbush (Cephalanthus occidentalis).

-Torpedo grass (Panicum repens) is listed as Category I Invasive Exotics by the Florida Exotic Pest Control Council and is a concern in Lake Bradford.
+Torpedo grass (Panicum repens) is listed as a Category I Invasive Exotic by the Florida Exotic Pest Control Council and is a concern in Lake Bradford.
+Alligator weed (Alternanthera philoxeroides) is listed as a Category II Invasive Exotic and was found in the lake.